frconor-ebook/meditations/_posts/2025-02-27-childrena-gift-of-god.md

 felt like a king.
 But then he kept his promise: never again.

-Sometimes there are little things we can do that don\'t cost any money, but yet which conveys an important message about what is important in our life.
+Sometimes there are little things we can do that don\'t cost any money, but yet which convey an important message about what is important in our life.

 Children are a gift of God, and that gift in particular is the gift of their soul.